 A better strategy is to use the crowd level data to pick your week(s).
-The more green, the lighter the crowds, the shorter the ride wait times, and the more likely you’ll get your hard-to-get ADR.
-The more yellow, the worse the crowds are.
+The more green, the lighter the crowds, the shorter the ride wait times, and the more likely you’ll get your hardest-to-get ADRs.

 How We Predict Disney World Crowds

 We use a number of methods to predict Disney World crowd levels, such as:

 - historical crowd data from Disney